hashgraph/hedera-sdk-js/CONFIGURATION.md

 ### Simple REST Signature Provider

-This behaves the same as the React Native example.
+This example behaves the same as the React Native example.

 ## Which network to use?